conan-io/conan-center-index/docs/error_knowledge_base.md

 #### **<a name="KB-H013">#KB-H013</a>: "DEFAULT PACKAGE LAYOUT"**

 The binary packages generally do not need any other files or folder except the following: `["lib", "bin", "include", "res", "licenses"]`.
-This closely matches the default [`cpp_info`](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package-info) This upstream package layout should be followed as much as possible, if a folder is not in the list( like `"share"`) then an exception can very easily be added.
+This closely matches the default [`cpp_info`](https://docs.conan.io/en/latest/reference/conanfile/methods.html#package-info) from the client.
+The upstream package layout should be followed as much as possible, if a folder is not in the list (like `"share"`) then an exception can very easily be added by adding it to [this list of exceptions](https://github.com/conan-io/hooks/blob/d587cfebbf2b31c16e477b79c0c2fd4501f60fc8/hooks/conan-center.py#L1089-L1090).

 > **Note**: We are in the process of evaluating this rule, looking at calculating the size impact for problematic packages